Clique-Mits/Python-Programs/README.md

 5.Write a program to print all the factors of a number

-6."Write a program to print the following pattern

-   *
-   *
-   *
-Size of square to be entered by the user"

 7.Write a program to print the prime factorization of a number

 8.Write a program to display the roots of a quadratic equation.
 Even if the roots are complex, they should be displayed in the format A+iB